 Maggie completed her Master of Divinity at Seattle University's School of Theology and Ministry in 2013, and was ordained in the Presbyterian Church (U.S.A.) in 2015.
 She has received numerous awards, including the Dr. Leo Stanford Leadership Award from Seattle University; and a Renton Outstanding Citizen award from the City of Renton, Renton Chamber of Commerce and Renton Rotary for her work in opening a family shelter and day services for homeless families in Renton.
 Under her leadership, REACH was awarded the Gertrude Apel Pioneering Spirit Award from the Church Council of Greater Seattle.

 Hannah Hunthausen has worked at the School of Theology and Ministry in various roles since 2013 and transitioned to the role as Coordinator for the Center for Religious Wisdom and World Affairs in 2016.
-In this role, she combines her passion for education and justice to work for change around issues of poverty, homelessness, and human suffering.
+In this role, she combines her passions for education and justice to work for change around issues of poverty, homelessness, and human suffering.
 Hannah was drawn into the Jesuit ethos of a “faith that does justice” from an early age, as modelled by her social worker parents, faith community, and her gentle and courageous great-uncle, Raymond “Dutch” Hunthausen, who was Archbishop of Seattle in the 1980s.

 Hannah holds a B.A. in French from Gonzaga University and expects to graduate with an M.A. in Adult Education and Training, with an emphasis in Teaching English to Speakers of Other Languages, from Seattle University in 2017.
 She has served on the Real Change Board of Directors since 2016.